Mouly22/Read-Practice-Python/Turtle Module/turtle.md

 scrn = turtle.Screen()                  #creates a graphics window sponge = turtle.Turtle()                #creates a turtle whose name is sponge sponge.forward(200)                     #object.method(parameter)
-sponge.left(90)
-sponge.forward(100)
-sponge.right(90)
-sponge.forward(100)
-sponge.left(90)
-sponge.backward(30)
+sponge.left(90)                         #turn turtle left by angle units sponge.forward(100) sponge.right(90)                        #turn turtle right by angle units sponge.forward(100) sponge.left(90) sponge.backward(30)
 ```

 ```
-#import turtle defines the module turtle which will allow you to create a Turtle object and draw with it.
-#turtle.Turtle; here "turtle" tells Python that we are referring to the turtle module, which is where the object "Turtle" is found
+Just like we can have many different integers in a program, we can have many turtles.Each of the turtle is an independent object and we call each one an instance of the Turtle type (class) and Each instance has its own attributes and methods import turtle defines the module turtle which will allow you to create a Turtle object and draw with it. turtle.Turtle; here "turtle" tells Python that we are referring to the turtle module, which is where the object "Turtle" is found
+Geometry conventions have 0 degrees facing East and that is the case here too.

 ```

 **Creating a Rectangle**